costoffreedom/costoffreedom-book/book/opening:freedom/free-as-in-commons.md

 freedom at all.
 On the contrary, you would have chosen popularity over freedom, and lost technological sovereignty in the process.</p>

 <p>Mac OS X is based on a BSD architecture.
-They generate gigantic
+But FreeBSD hackers can't
-amounts of sales and the FreeBSD hackers seldom see any of it, and can't use what Apple built on top of their code that would benefit all their users.
+use what Apple built on top of their code that would benefit all their users.
 This is in essence the difference between copyleft and
 non-copyleft: the former insists the code remains free as it develops, including larger programs, while the latter encourages cannibalization of the source code by defectors.</p>